Options

 Not all investors are qualified to trade options, based on their prior experience with investing.
 Each Account must be individually enrolled before placing a trade.
 Learn more in Enabling options access.

-Options trade on public exchanges on most business days from 9:30am to 4pm ET.
-During this time, orders are accepted to buy and sell at a price specified by the customer.
+DriveWealth supports options trading on Equity and ETF underlyings.
+Equity & ETF options trade on public exchanges on trading days from 9:30am to 4pm ET.
+Options on a small subset of broad-based ETFs trade from 9:30am to 4:15pm ET.
+During trading hours, orders are accepted to buy and sell at a price specified by the customer.
 The price of every contract updates every few milliseconds to represent the last trades that took place.

 Typically, finding options to buy starts with picking an underlying security.
-Once a security is picked, an investor narrows the list of candidates by expiration date.
+Once a security is picked, an investor can narrow down the list of candidate option contracts by expiration date and strike price.

 Owning an option contract